srighanesh-sriv/srighanesh-sriv/README.md

 Currently working as a Data Analyst at Siemens, building data pipelines, performing analysis, and developing decision-support tools for industrial applications.

-🎯Aiming to deepen my expertise in statistical learning, optimization, and scalable data systems to solve real-world engineering problems.
+🎯 Aiming to deepen my expertise in statistical learning, optimization, and scalable data systems to solve real-world engineering problems.

 ---

 ## 🔬 Featured Projects